Conversation threading in Advanced eDiscovery

 In other apps (such as 1xN chat messages in Teams), there is not a formal reply chain and instead messages appear as a "flat river of messages" within a single thread.
 In these types apps, conversations are inferred from a group of messages that occur within a certain time.
 This "soft-grouping" of messages (as opposed to a reply chain) represent the "back and forth" conversation about a specific topic of interest.

-Step 1: Run a search
+Step 1: Create a draft collection

-Step 2: Create a conversation review set
+Step 2: Commit a draft collection to a review set

 Using a keyword and date range query, the search returned a hit on Message 3.
 This message was part of a larger conversation, illustrated by CRC1.